-Figure 5 - Operating Rule Curve for the London Street Dam and Generating Station.
-Both the lower (199.64 m) and upper (200.56 m) limits are mandatory components of the WMP.
+Figure 5: Operating Rule Curve for the Water Street Dam and Pumphouse.
+Both the lower limit (206.80 m) and an upper limit (207.72 m) are mandatory components of the WMP.

-Table 1: London Street Generating Station Operating Requirements
+Table 1: Water Street Pumphouse Operating Requirements

-0 Op erating Requirements Operating Regime Upper and Lower Limits The operator will manage flows and levels to stay within the upper and lower limits of the operating regime.
-The upper operating limit is 200.56 m and the lower limit is 199.64 m (Figure 5).
-Mandatory Minimum Flows The operator will maintain minimum flows as directed by the TSW Best Practice Mo onitoring and Reporting Requirements Monitoring and recording of headwater levels at 60 minute intervals using the electronic gauge located on the structure.
-Operators shall make flow and level data available to the Ministry upon request.
+Operating Requirements Operating Regime Upper and Lower Limits Mandatory The operator will manage flows and levels to stay within the upper • and lower limits of the operating regime.
+The upper operating limit is 207.72 m and the lower limit is 206.80 m (Figure 5).
+Minimum Flows Best Practice The operator will maintain minimum flows as directed by the TSW Monitoring and Reporting Requirements Monitoring and recording of headwater levels at 60 minute intervals Mandatory using the electronic gauge located on the structure.
+Operators shall J make flow and level data available to the Ministry upon request.
 Reporting on the results of data collection will occur through the Implementation Report, as outlined in Section 8.
-Mandatory Daily monitoring and recording of water flows through the dam and generating station.
-Operators shall make flow and level data available to the Ministry upon request.
-Reporting on the results of data collection will occur through the Implementation Report, as outlined in Section 8.
-Best Practice Monitor mandatory water flow and level limits, and report on any incidents where a deviation from the operating requirements of the WMP (mandatory water flow and level), or other mandatory conditions of the WMP (including deviations of two or more consecutive hourly readings).
+Daily monitoring and recording of water flows through the control Best Practice dam and generating station Dest i factice Monitor mandatory water flow and level limits, and report on any incidents where a deviation from the operating requirements of the Mandatory WMP (mandatory water flow and level), or other mandatory conditions of the WMP.
 All incidents must be reported to the MNRF.
-An initial notification to the MNRF is required within 24 hours of the occurrence of the incident or when the proponent(s) first becomes aware of the incident.
-Mandatory The report should include: The date, time and nature of the deviation; The extent of the deviation; Possible causes of the deviation; Known or anticipated impacts associated with the deviation; and Steps taken or to be taken, including the timeframe, to correct the deviation.
-A written report to the MNRF within 30 days, outlining the details of the incident, any additional information not provided in the incident notification and subsequent remediation.
-Mandatory Complete an annual compliance report and forward to MNR annually by February 28th.
+An initial notification to the MNRF is required within 24 hours of the occurrence of the incident or when the proponent(s) first becomes aware of the incident. becomes aware of the melacit.
+The report should include: The date, time and nature of the deviation; • The extent of the deviation; Possible causes of the deviation; Known or anticipated impacts associated with the deviation; and Steps taken or to be taken, including the timeframe, to correct the deviation.
+A written report to the MNRF within 30 days, outlining the details Mandatory of the incident, any additional information not provided in the incident notification and subsequent remediation.
+Complete an annual (calendar year) compliance report and forward Mandatory to MNR annually by February 28th.
 The report will contain a summary and description of all incidents and any remedial action(s) proposed or undertaken.
-In the event there were no recorded incidents of Mandatory noncompliance, the report will state as such.
-Data required for compliance monitoring and reporting shall be Mandatory recorded and maintained by the proponent for a period of 5 years following it being recorded.
+In the event there were no recorded incidents of noncompliance, the report will state as such.
+Data required for compliance monitoring and reporting shall be Mandatory recorded and maintained by the proponent for a period of 5 years 141anuatui y following it being recorded.